John Regis (athlete)

-John Paul Lyndon Regis, MBE (born 13 October 1966) is an English former sprinter.
+John Paul Lyndon Regis, MBE (born 13 October 1966) is a British former sprinter.
 During his career, he won gold medals in the 200 metres at the 1989 World Indoor Championships and the 1990 European Championships, and a silver medal in the distance at the 1993 World Championships.

 He was a member of the British teams which won the gold medal in the 4 × 400 metres relay at the 1991 World Championships, and the silver medal in the 4 × 100 metres relay at the 1988 Olympic Games.
-Regis is still the British 200 metres record-holder, which he set in 1994.
+Regis was the British 200 metres record-holder, which he set in 1994 until Zharnel Hughes broke the 30-year British record by clocking 19.73 seconds on 23 July 2023.

 Career

 Regis's most significant successes in individual events came when competing in the 200 metres.
-He was the first British athlete to run under 20 seconds for the distance, and still holds the UK record for the event.
+He was the first British athlete to run under 20 seconds for the distance, and still held the UK record for the event in 2023 before it was finally broken by Zharnel Hughes.
 He was an indoor world champion and an outdoor World Championship runner-up at the distance, and also finished sixth in the event at the 1992 Olympic Games.

-Regis also achieved considerable success running in relay races, winning major international medals in both the 4 x 100 metres relay and the 4 x 400 metres relay.
+Regis also achieved considerable success running in relay races, winning major international medals in both the 4 × 100 metres relay and the 4 × 400 metres relay.
 Most notably, he ran the third leg for the British 4 × 400 m relay team at the 1991 World Championships in Tokyo, helping them defeat the heavily favoured team from the United States and claim the gold medal.
 He was also a part of the British 4 × 400 m team in 1990 which set a European Championship record for the event.
-On 3 March 1991, Regis was a member of the British team which set the world indoor record for the rarely contested 4 x 200 metres with a time of 1:22.11, which has not yet been bettered.
+On 3 March 1991, Regis was a member of the British team which set the world indoor record for the rarely contested 4 × 200 metres with a time of 1:22.11, which has not yet been bettered.

+Regis was a six-times British 200 metres AAA champion after winning the British AAA Championships title in 1986, 1987, 1990, 1992, 1995 and 1996 and a four-times UK Athletics Championships winner in 1985, 1987, 1991 and 1993.

 In 2000 Regis and fellow sprinter Marcus Adam were recruited for bobsleigh training with the British team.
 Adam went on to compete in the 2002 Winter Olympics.

 Personal life

 Growing up, Regis competed for Lewisham at the London Youth Games.
 He was appointed a Member of the Order of the British Empire (MBE) in the 1994 Birthday Honours for services to athletics.
 In 1989, he opened an all-weather running track at Wellesley Recreation Ground (known as "the Well") in Great Yarmouth.

 He was a cousin of former England international footballer Cyrille Regis.

 Regis's 15-year-old nephew, Adam Regis, was stabbed to death on Saturday 17 March 2007 in Plaistow, Newham, east London.
-The killers were described in media reports as five black youths, who fled in a car.